RobotLocomotion/drake/tools/workspace/README.md

 Drake does for other third-party software it already uses.
 There are roughly three general approaches, in order of preference:

-- Use a library or tool from the host operating system;
+- Use a program (not library) from the host operating system (e.g., a compiler).
 - Download a library or tool as source code and compile it;
 - Download a library or tool as binaries.

-When the host operating system (macOS, Ubuntu) offers a version of the software, its best to use that version in order to remain compatible with the wider software ecosystem.
-If the host version is problematic, contact the Drake developers for advice.

-When the host doesn't offer the software, compiling from source is preferred.
+For libraries, compiling from source is preferred.
+Typically the library should be named "internal" and build with hidden and/or namespace-mangled symbols.

 Downloading binaries is a last resort, because they are difficult to patch and difficult to support on multiple platforms.